-Which city is cheaper, Gjovik or Copenhagen?
+Which place is cheaper, Gjovik or Copenhagen?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Copenhagen and Gjovik can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.